edreynoldsyoung/NYS-COVID/README.md

 # NYS-COVID
-R Markdown on COVID Information from New York State Data is loaded from data.nys.gov
+R Markdown on COVID Information from New York State

+Data is loaded from https://health.data.ny.gov/